Ogan Komering Ilir Regency

 Ogan Komering Ilir Regency (abbreviation OKI) is a regency of South Sumatra Province, Indonesia.
 It takes its name from the Ogan River and the Komering River, which are the two main rivers that drain the area.
 The name Ilir means downstream (there are other regencies in the province named Ogan Komering Ulu, South Ogan Komering Ulu and East Ogan Komering Ulu; Ulu means upstream).
 The administrative centre is the town of Kayu Agung.
-The regency borders Palembang, Ogan Ilir Regency and Banyuasin Regency to the north, Bangka Strait, and Java Sea to the east, Lampung Province to the south, and Ogan Ilir Regency, and East Ogan Komering Ulu Regency to the west.
+The regency borders Banyuasin Regency to the northwest, Bangka Strait, and the Java Sea to the east, Lampung Province to the south, and Palembang city, Ogan Ilir Regency, and East Ogan Komering Ulu Regency to the west.